glowkeeper/P3D/docs/labs/week1Session22024.md

 ## A Game Design Document

-A game design document (GDD) is a guiding vision that communicates ideas and becomes part of the software development process.
+A GDD is a guiding vision that communicates ideas and becomes part of the software development process.
 It is descriptive, dynamic and live (kept up-to-date and iterated).
 If you're working in a team, it's collaboratively created, edited and updated by core development team members, including lead designers, artists and programmers.
 This collaborative effort forms the basis for bringing the game into reality.

 A GDD might also become part of a publishing agreement.
 When a game publisher commissions a game following a successful pitch, a GDD is often attached to the agreement, whereby the development team has to adhere to the document during the game development process.